-- Curtains or screens were provided in consulting rooms to maintain patients' privacy and dignity during examinations, investigations and treatments. - We noted that consultation and treatment room doors were closed during consultations; conversations taking place in these rooms could not be overheard. - Incoming telephone calls and private conversations between patients and staff at the reception desk could be overheard by others.
+- Curtains or screens were provided in consulting rooms to maintain patients' privacy and dignity during examinations, investigations and treatments. - We noted that consultation and treatment room doors were closed during consultations; conversations taking place in these rooms could not be overheard. - Private conversations between patients and staff at the reception desk could be overheard by others.
 However, when discussing patients' treatment staff were careful to keep confidential information private.
+Incoming telephone calls were answered away from the reception desk so it was not possible for them to be overheard by others.
 Staff told us that a private room was available near the reception desk should a patient wish a more private area in which to discuss any issues.

-We received five patient comment cards all of which were positive about the service patients experienced at Phoenix Medical Practice.
+We received 28 patient comment cards all of which were positive about the service patients experienced at Bower Mount Medical Practice.
 Patients indicated that they felt the practice offered a friendly service and staff were helpful and caring.
 They said their dignity was maintained, they were treated with respect and the practice was always clean and tidy.
 Two comment cards also contained negative comments but there were no common themes identified.

-We spoke with seven patients during the inspection.
-All seven patients said they were satisfied with the care they received and thought staff were approachable, committed and caring.
+We spoke with five patients during the inspection.
+All five patients said they were satisfied with the care they received and thought staff were approachable, committed and caring.

 Results from the national GP patient survey showed patients felt they were treated with compassion, dignity and respect.
-The practice was comparable to as well as better than local and national averages for its satisfaction scores on consultations with GPs and nurses.
+The practice was comparable to local and national averages for its satisfaction scores on consultations with GPs and nurses.
 For example:

-- 86% of respondents said the GP was good at listening to them compared to the clinical commissioning group (CCG) average of 92% and national average of 89%. - 82% of respondents said the GP gave them enough time (CCG average 89%, national average 87%). - 92% of respondents said the nurse gave them enough time (CCG average 94%, national average 92%).
+- 87% of respondents said the GP was good at listening to them compared to the clinical commissioning group (CCG) average of 92% and national average of 89%. - 83% of respondents said the GP gave them enough time (CCG average 89%, national average 87%).

-- 92% of respondents said they had confidence and trust in the last GP they saw (CCG average 97%, national average 95%). - 89% of respondents said they found the receptionists at the practice helpful (CCG average 89%, national average
+- 92% of respondents said the nurse gave them enough time (CCG average 94%, national average 92%). - 93% of respondents said they had confidence and trust in the last GP they saw (CCG average 97%, national average 95%). - 87% of respondents said they found the receptionists at the practice helpful (CCG average 89%, national average 87%)